yayeeu/habesha-com/README.md

 4. Start contributing!

 ## Deployment
-The platform is scheduled to launch on August 22, 2025.
+The platform is scheduled to launch on September 11, 2025.
 Stay tuned for updates and announcements.

 ## Contributing
 We welcome contributions from the community!
 Please read our contributing guidelines before submitting pull requests.